*Updated July 2019*

 Autumn colours in full swing

-As we emerged from the trees the clouds were rolling in behind us but we could still see the mountain top ahead.
+As we emerged from the trees the clouds were rolling in behind us but we could still see the top of Hallasan ahead.
 Worried about missing the views at the summit, Kim told me to crack on, leaving her to catch up.
 This final section was mostly open, through scraggly trees, scrub and brush, on a metal and wooden pathway, climbing gradually with the odd set of steps.

 The path was under construction here, so care was needed when passing the workmen, busy with soldering irons and drills, the smell of diesel filling the air from the rattling mini-generators.
 This looked like it will be ongoing as they extend the path further, so step carefully as you pass – two or three planks were missing at points.